mpounsett/nagiosplugin/docs/glossary.rst

       condition.

    Nagios plugin API
-      Documents that define how a Nagios/Icinga compatible plugin must be called and how it should respond.
-There is a `main document`_ and an appendix for `Nagios 3 extensions`_.
+      `Document`_ that defines how a Nagios/Icinga compatible plugin must be called and how it should respond.

    acquisition
       First step of check execution in the context of the nagiosplugin